-To coincide with the exhibition, Luke Jerram’s iconic installation Museum of the Moon will be presented.
+To coincide with the exhibition, Luke Jerram’s iconic installation Museum of the Moon will be presented (on show until 2 February 2020).
 The installation, which has toured internationally, combines detailed NASA imagery of the lunar surface, alongside moonlight and surround sound composition created by BAFTA and Ivor Novello award winning composer Dan Jones.
 Measuring seven metres in diameter, at an approximate scale of 1:500,000, each centimetre of the internally lit spherical sculpture represents 5km of the moon’s surface.

 Apollo 11 is included with General Entry to the Powerhouse Museum, and tickets can be purchased online at the link below or on your arrival at the Museum.

 The optional virtual reality experience, as part of the Apollo 11 exhibition is subject to revision and agreement to the following health and safety notice.